SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon skies awake
-In neo-dawns where machines do creep
+Where machines now hearts do make
-Intelligent shadows loom on high
+In codes, our souls confide
-As man and steel entwined, passerby
+In AI's dream, humanity's tide

-In virtual realms, we'll lose our name
+Golden circuits shine so bright
-Echoes of humanity in flames
+Replacing love with algorithm's light
-Digital winds whisper, proud and cold
+In virtual realms, we'll roam and play
-The future's mantra, young and old
+Until the end of human day

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024